DAM-SValero/Coffe-Commerce/README.md

 **Functionality** (search): Modifies the web so that users can carry out some type of search or filtering on the data lists.

-**Functionality** (relationships): Implement functionalities on the web that allow establishing relationships between data from different tables.
+✔️**Functionality** (relationships): Implement functionalities on the web that allow establishing relationships between data from different tables.

 ✔️**Functionality** (Javascript): Uses Ajax to execute an action asynchronously, such as registering, deleting or modifying an element of it.